When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Toy drums.

-Our little one loved making music around this age!
-Whether you buy them a musical instrument made for toddlers or let them DIY the beats using kitchen utensils, either will improve their coordination and experimentation with music.
+Toddlers love making noise!
+Whether you buy a musical instrument made for toddlers or let them DIY the beats using kitchen utensils, it helps them learn cause and effect.
+This improves their coordination and encourages experimentation with sound.

 3. Drop Box